 To find the best places to buy tires, I looked at Consumer Reports data, deals and discounts tracked by ClarkDeals.com and weighed several factors in my own research.
 These factors included average tire price, selection, cost of installation, free services and warranty information.

 Consumer Reports conducted a survey among nearly 50,000 of its subscribers to ask about cost, selection, sales service and free perks when it came to purchasing tires.
-They collected data on 31 tire stores.
+The magazine collected data on 31 tire stores.

 I compared those 31 tire stores to the retailers where our team at ClarkDeals.com has found the best deals.
 Then I narrowed the selection down to 10 retailers that were all highly ranked by Consumer Reports.
 Here’s the list of 10: Walmart, Sam’s Club, Discount Tire Direct, BJ’s Tire Center, Town Fair Tire Centers, Firestone Complete, Sears, Tire Rack, Goodyear and Costco.

-From here, I began researching the prices and process of buying tires at each store.
-In my experience, you can find some of the best prices and overall buying experiences at Walmart, Costco, Sam’s Club, BJ’s Tire Center and Discount Tire Direct.
+From there, I researched the prices and process of buying tires at each store.
+In my experience, you can find some of the best prices and overall buying experiences at Walmart, Costco, Sam’s Club, BJ’s Tire Center, Tire Rack and Discount Tire Direct.

 To determine which place is ultimately the best choice for purchasing your next set of tires, I took a closer look at the following factors: